 \subsection{STL Grid Search and Smoothed Trend Estimation}

-In Table \ref{tab:stl_params}, we summarize the optimal STL decomposition configuration selected via grid search.
-The best parameters are consistent across all five NICU sites.
-Specifically, we observe that shorter seasonal and trend windows (7 and 15 days, respectively) are better aligned with the temporal dynamics of our data.
-The weekly seasonal window captures short-term seasonality and the bi-weekly trend window balances trend smoothness with responsiveness.
-We also observe that linear fitting (degree 1, standard LOESS) and non-robust weighting minimize residual variance in both admission and LOS series.
-These settings suggest that local trends have the highest effect on the time series structure and are best captured using streamlined smoothing.
-For LOS variance estimation, a 31-day rolling window applied to the STL residuals yields the most stable standard deviation estimates.
-This wider window likely balances responsiveness to underlying variance shifts while suppressing noise due to small sample fluctuations in daily LOS measurements.
-The 31-day span appears to smooth over transient outliers while remaining sensitive enough to detect broader volatility changes over time.
+Table \ref{tab:stl_params} reports the optimal STL configuration selected via grid search.
+The same parameters are chosen across all five NICU sites.
+Shorter seasonal and trend windows (7 and 15 days) best capture the temporal dynamics, with the weekly seasonal window reflecting short-term cycles and the bi-weekly trend window balancing smoothness and responsiveness.
+Linear fitting (degree 1, standard LOESS) with non-robust weighting minimizes residual variance in both admission and LOS time series, suggesting that local trends dominate the time series structure.
+For LOS variance estimation, a 31-day rolling window applied to STL residuals produces the most stable standard deviation estimates.
+This wider window likely balances responsiveness to variance shifts while reducing noise from small daily LOS samples and smoothing transient outliers.

-Figure \ref{fig:monthly_trends} visualizes the smoothed monthly trend estimates for admission rate $\lambda_t$ and mean LOS $\mu_t$ for each NICU site.
-Both of these sequences show noticeable seasonal fluctuations and site-specific trends.
-They also face occasional abrupt changes likely reflecting shifts in clinical protocols or patient mix.
-This figure aggregates daily STL outputs into monthly values for visualization.
+Figure \ref{fig:monthly_trends} shows smoothed monthly trends for admission rate $\lambda_t$ and mean LOS $\mu_t$ at each site.
+Admission rates display recurring variation and site-level differences, while mean LOS is relatively stable except at Site 1, which shows higher variability and occasional spikes.
+Daily STL outputs are aggregated to monthly values for visualization.
 However, all modeling steps are conducted using daily resolution data.